giampa-code/cookiecutter-personal/README.md

         └── visualization  <- Scripts to create exploratory and results oriented visualizations.
             └── visualize.py

 ## Contributing guide

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

 ## Credits

+This template was cloned from a [Platzi course of jvelezmagic](https://github.com/jvelezmagic/cookiecutter-conda-data-science) and modified for personal use.

 This project is heavily influenced by [drivendata's Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science), [andfanilo's Cookiecutter for Kaggle Conda projects](https://github.com/andfanilo/cookiecutter-kaggle), and julia's package [DrWatson](https://juliadynamics.github.io/DrWatson.jl/dev/).

 Other links that helped shape this cookiecutter :